-Please contact OFN if you know of an artist or tradition keeper who can be added to a regional survey.
+Please contact OFN to recommend an artist or tradition keeper who should be interviewed as part of a regional survey.

 2014 Fieldworkers Douglas Manger and LuAnne Kozma traveled to Eastern Oregon to document folklife in Klamath, Malheur, Lake, and Harney Counties, including the Burns Paiute and Klamath Tribes.